tea2x/joy-dao-npm/README.md

 # CKB DAO Transaction Builder
-This package provides a set of functions to build, sign, and send Nervos DAO transactions that are compatible with **joyID** lock and **omni** lock.
+This package provides a set of functions to build [Nervos DAO](https://startwithnervos.com/nervos-faq/what-is-the-nervos-dao#:~:text=The%20Nervos%20DAO%20is%20an,third%20party%20outside%20of%20Nervos).) transactions that are compatible with **joyID** lock and **omni** lock.
 It includes functions for depositing, withdrawing, and unlocking DAO cells.
-The package is designed to work with the CKB blockchain and its associated tools.

 ## Installation
 To install this package, run the following command in your terminal: